 Known locally as The G, it is home to the Melbourne Cricket Club and is the 10th largest stadium in the world with a 100, 024 seating capacity.
 The Melbourne Cricket Ground was the venue for significant events like the 1956 Olympics, FIFA World Cup qualifiers and the 1992 Cricket World Cup.
 On a regular day, fans can enjoy a good game of rugby, football, cricket or Australian football on the stadium featuring their favourite teams from the local league.

-Nothing like going out to watch the game with your mates, or driving out to a cricket ground to follow your favourite team play against their rival.
+Nothing like driving out to a cricket ground to follow your favourite team play against their rival.
 It’s a fun way to blow off some steam and watch some excellent rugby tackles or watching a batsman score four runs in a cricket game.

 Don’t have a car to drive to these stadiums?
 Alpha has you covered.
-Call us, and we can help you book a car for you and your loved ones so you can drive out to these stadiums and watch some good quality sports in a world-class stadium.
+Book a car for you and your loved ones and drive out to watch some sports.